FDSN/source-identifiers/channel-codes.rst

 .. note::
-   All *channels* with single-character *band*, *source*, and *position* codes are equivalent to SEED 2.4 channel designations and vice versa.
+   All *channels* with single-character *band*, *source*, and *subsource* codes are equivalent to SEED 2.4 channel designations and vice versa.